 The dosage of Mesua ferrea (Nagkesar) Stamen/Kesar: 1-3 g. of the drug in powder form.

 Medicinal uses of Nagkesar

-Various parts of Mesua tree are used for treating variety of ailments.
-Its flowers has astringent/constricts tissues, anti-inflammatory and digestion improving properties.
+Various parts of Mesua tree are used for treating a variety of ailments.
+Its flowers has an astringent/constricts tissues, anti-inflammatory and digestion improving properties.
 The flowers are beneficial in cough, bleeding piles and in abnormal bleeding from the womb.
 The oil obtained from flower’s stamen has antibacterial and anti-fungal properties.
 The flower buds are antidysenteric and used to treat the same.

-Every medicinal plant exhibits different therapeutic value due to presence of different phytochemicals.
+Every medicinal plant exhibits different therapeutic value due to the presence of different phytochemicals.
 In Mesua tree, various parts of tree show haemostatic property which means it acts as agent to arrest bleeding.
-Due to this property it is used in treatment of bleeding piles and abnormal bleeding from uterus.
+Due to this property it is used in the treatment of bleeding piles and abnormal bleeding from uterus.

-In Bihar, for cleaning uterus after delivery, Nagkesar powder is mixed with Methi seeds, Vijaysar seeds and tejpatta.
+In Bihar, for cleaning uterus after dethe livery, Nagkesar powder is mixed with Methi seeds, Vijaysar seeds and tejpatta.
 This is given two times a day with rice water or cow’s milk for five days.
 Tribal of Tripura, take a spoonful of its flower paste mixed with honey twice daily in bleeding piles till the piles is cured.

 Nagkesar shows abortifacient activity and must not be used in pregnancy.

 - The dried flowers are ground to make very fine powder.
-This is given in dose of 1/4 teaspoon with one cup hot water.
+This is given in a dose of 1/4 teaspoon with one cup hot water.